greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image9]

 2. Models predictions
-iscuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+The results of the prediction:

 ![alt text][image17]

-The model was able to correctly guess 12 of the 13 traffic signs, which gives an accuracy of 92%.
-This compares favorably to the accuracy on the test set of 96%.
+The model was able to correctly guess 12 of the 13 traffic signs, which gives an accuracy of 100%.
+This compares favorably to the accuracy on the test set of 97%.

 3. Discussion on model certainty